hips2025/hips2025.github.io/index.md

 # Overview
-The 27th HIPS workshop, proposed as a full-day meeting at the IEEE IPDPS 2022 conference in Lyon, France and as virtual workshop, focuses on high-level programming of multiprocessors, compute clusters, and massively parallel machines.
+The 27th HIPS workshop, proposed as a full-day meeting at the IEEE IPDPS 2022 conference ~~in Lyon, France and~~ as a virtual workshop, focuses on high-level programming of multiprocessors, compute clusters, and massively parallel machines.
 Like previous workshops in the series, which was established in 1996, this event will serve as a forum for research in the areas of parallel